joelmeyerson/hole-cmm/README.md

 sphpdb hole-kcsa.sph            ! pdb format output of hole sphere centre info endrad 10.                      !
 This is the pore radius that is taken as where the channel ends
 ```
-3. Run HOLE.
+3. Run HOLE. <br />
 `hole < hole-kcsa.inp > hole-kcsa.log`
 `sph_process -dotden 15 -color -nocen hole-kcsa.sph dotsurface-kcsa.qpt`
 4. Run qpt_conv interactively to convert the .qpt file to a .vmd file.
 When prompted choose VMD format by entering `D` at the command line.
 Use defaults for the other prompts.
-The output file will be called `dotsurface-kcsa.vmd_plot'.
+The output file will be called `dotsurface-kcsa.vmd_plot'. <br />
 `qpt_conv`
 5. Run the holecmm.py script to generate a .cmm file.
-In this example custom colors are used for the different pore diameters.
+In this example custom colors are used for the different pore diameters. <br />
 `python holecmm.py -i dotsurface-kcsa.vmd_plot -o kcsa.cmm -r 0.2 -c1 FF6347 -c2 90EE90 -c3 6495ED`

 ### Example using HOLE in Coot